|Educational and Professional Objectives

 Communicative ability: You are able to interpret assignments and provide debriefings in words and images.

-Environmental orientation: You find inspiration in social and cultural developments, and they are able to identify them in your own work.
-They are also able to identify the target group for your work.
+Environmental orientation: You find inspiration in social and cultural developments, and you are able to identify them in your own work.
+You are also able to identify the target group for your work.

-Capacity for collaboration: You are able to engage in collaborative partnerships with others, and they are able to employ your talents in collaborative projects.
+Capacity for collaboration: You are able to engage in collaborative partnerships with others, and you are able to employ your talents in collaborative projects.

 Main Phase, Year 3